"I got a citation! What do I do?"

 - You can make an ONLINE PAYMENT through our online payment option at Municipal Online Services.
 View and pay court citations online.

-"What if I don't want to pay the scheduled fine?"
+"What if I deny the allegations?"

 Appearing in Court